78526Nasir/Image-Portfolio/README.md

-# Image-Portfolio
+# Image Portfolio

     Simple image portfolio using html, css and jQuery.